Solar Panels (Solar PV)

 Air to water heat pump – can be used in conjunction with underfloor heating and low temperature radiators, aluminium or steel panel or fan coils which require flow temperatures up to 55 °C

-In order to qualify for the air to water heat pump grant your home must be built and occupied prior to 2011, have a BER rating of C1 or higher prior to install and have a heat loss indicator of 2 W/K/m2or lower.
+In order to qualify for the air to water heat pump grant your home must be built and occupied prior to 2021 and have a heat loss indicator of 2 W/K/m2or lower.

 Finally in order to be eligible, you must not have been in receipt of the air to water heat pump grant in the past.